yoshikisd/cdtools/docs/source/installation.rst

 .. _`MIT github page`: https://github.mit.edu/Scattering/CDTools

-It is recommended that you clone the repository, rather than just downloading the contents, as it remains under heavy development.
+It is recommended that you clone the repository, rather than just downloading the contents, as it remains under rapid development.
 Cloning the repository will allow you to get access to new updates.

 Step 2: Install Dependencies
 ----------------------------